-Joseph Augusto Guimaraes was born in Recifé, Brazil and holds dual Brazilian and American citizenship.
+Joseph A. Guimaraes was born in Recifé, Brazil, and proudly became a United States citizen in 2014.
 He started showing interest in classical music at the age of four and began studying the tuba at the age of nine.
 Mr. Guimaraes is a 2017 Paul and Daisy Soros Fellow.
 As part of this lifetime award, Joseph was a recipient of an educational, and professional development stipend.
 He was awarded the first prize in the solo artist division competition of the 2017 North East Regional Tuba, and Euphonium Conference (NERTEC) held at Ithaca College, NY.
 He has also appeared as a featured soloist with the Florida Atlantic University Symphony Orchestra (2007, 2009), and with the Florida Atlantic University Wind Ensemble (2008).

 The Mouthpieces for All Initiative

 Mission Statement: To promote and encourage music education to youth while bringing focus and understanding to specific humanistic elements taught through the arts that can be synthesized into day-to-day life.

 Are you tired of cleaning excess oil, water and dust from behind your instrument’s valve cluster, or even worse from your dress pants?

 From the moment The Valve Beanie is installed behind your instrument’s valve cluster, it will begin to absorb oil and water keeping your piston instrument free from all debris and tarnishes linked to leaking liquids from your valve’s vent holes lessening maintenance time between cleanings.

 He has an uncanny ability to give his students an intuitive understanding of tuba performance and musicality, yet also instills in them a very conscious and methodical control of the instrument.
 He accomplishes this through original and helpful analogies and deceptively simple practice techniques that immediately transfer to improvements on the horn.